epam/edp-install/docs/roadmap.md

 ### Report Portal

 EDP uses [Allure Framework](https://github.com/allure-framework/allure2){target=_blank} as a *Test Report tool*.
 Another option is to integrate [Report Portal](https://reportportal.io/){target=_blank} into EDP ecosystem.

+!!! success "EDP Release 3.0"
+    Use [ReportPortal](./operator-guide/install-reportportal.md) to consolidate and analyze your Automation tests results.
+Consult our pages on how to perform [reporting](./operator-guide/report-portal-integration-tekton.md) and [Keycloak integration](./operator-guide/reportportal-keycloak.md).

 ### Carrier